Bylaws of the Security Industry Association

 Section B. Income and Distribution

 The Corporation shall keep at its principal office the original, or a copy of the current, Articles and Bylaws as amended or otherwise altered to date, certified by the Secretary, which shall be open to inspection by all Regular Members and Associate Members at all reasonable times during office hours.
-In addition, all Board and committee meeting minutes shall be made available with the exception of any minutes of SIA Executive Committee meetings that contain confidential or sensitive information.
+In addition, the accounting books and records and minutes of proceedings of the Members and the Board and committees of the Board shall be open to inspection upon the written demand on the corporation of any member at any reasonable time, for a purpose reasonably related to such person’s interests as a Member, except for any minutes of SIA Executive Committee meetings that contain confidential or sensitive information.
 It is at the discretion of the Executive Committee to indicate that certain information is to remain confidential and thus be redacted from distribution.